 What is the best VPN protocol?

-As we discussed in the best VPN service guide, there is no one-size-fits all solution for every person, whether this is with choosing a VPN service or selecting a VPN protocol.
+As noted in my overview of the best VPN services, there is no one-size-fits all solution for every person.
+This applies to choosing a VPN service and also selecting a VPN protocol.
 The best protocol for your situation will depend on a few different factors:

 - The device you are using – different devices support different protocols.